Flat quasi-coherent sheaves as directed colimits, and quasi-coherent cotorsion periodicity: Introduction

 As a final application, we deduce the assertion that the derived category of the abelian category of quasi-coherent sheaves on a quasi-compact semi-separated scheme $X$ is equivalent to the derived category of the exact category of cotorsion quasi-coherent sheaves, $\sD(X\qcoh^\cot)\simeq\sD(X\qcoh)$.
 Thus the derived category of quasi-coherent sheaves can be described in terms of cotorsion sheaves.

 Sections~\ref{preliminaries-on-categories-secn}\+- \ref{qcoh-finite-projdim-secn} form the first part of the paper.
 Section~\ref{preliminaries-on-categories-secn} supplies preliminary material on accessibility of various categories of modules and complexes of modules over rings.
 The countable Govorov--Lazard theorem for flat quasi-coherent sheaves on quasi-compact quasi-separated schemes is proved in Section~\ref{flat-sheaves-on-qcomp-qsep-schemes-secn}.
 This result is extended to countably quasi-compact, countably quasi-separated schemes in Section~\ref{flat-sheaves-on-countably-qc-qs-secn}.
+Our discussion of the local presentability rank of the abelian category of quasi-coherent sheaves can be also found in Section~\ref{flat-sheaves-on-countably-qc-qs-secn}.
 Three classes of complexes of flat quasi-coherent sheaves are discussed in Section~\ref{complexes-of-flats-secn}.
+The connection between the local and global projective dimensions of quasi-coherent sheaves is explained in Section~\ref{qcoh-finite-projdim-secn}.

 The second part of the paper consists of Sections~\ref{prelim-ext-orthogonal-secn}\+- \ref{qcoh-cotorsion-periodicity-secn}.
 Section~\ref{prelim-ext-orthogonal-secn} contains the preliminaries for the second part.
 An important technical proposition about closure properties of classes of objects in exact categories with exact directed colimits (such as the categories of flat modules or flat sheaves) is proved in Section~\ref{exact-categs-exact-dirlims-secn}.
 Based on that, we flesh out our category-theoretic approach to cotorsion periodicity in Section~\ref{categorical-cotorsion-periodicity-secn}.
 The cotorsion periodicity for quasi-coherent sheaves is established in the final Section~\ref{qcoh-cotorsion-periodicity-secn} by combining the results of the first and second parts of the paper.